rahj0/ReLeMesh/README.md

 ![load](https://raw.githubusercontent.com/rahj0/ReLeMesh/master/example.gif)

 The objective for the agent is to increase the score.
+The score is determined by following rules:
-The score increases proportional to the number of colored pixels in the environment.
-There is a penalty if a single object is too big.
+  * The score increases proportional to the number of colored pixels in the environment.
+  * There is a penalty if a single object is too big.
+  * If the agent connects node there is a bonus value
+  * Each time the agent performs a action there is a small penalty
+  * If two objects are overlapping(except for boundaries) there is a penalty

 ## Prerequisites